kettanaito/sentinel-dom/docs/options.md

 ```

 ### Bounds
-* `bounds?: HTMLElement` (default: `window`)
+* `bounds?: HTMLElement | Window` (default: `window`)

-Boundaries against which the tracking is performed.
-You may want to provide custom boundaries to make the tracking more performant.
+Boundaries element which acts like a container for the provided targets.
+When specified, the tracking is performed relatively to the bounds, applying the [Conditional tracking] logic.

+> **Note:** It is recommended to provide custom `bounds` whenever possible to ensure outmost tracking perfromance.

 ```js
 new Observer({